mfinelli/recueil/DESIGN.md

   §6's "Design" subsection for the reasoning (independent failure modes;
   re-extraction after a Readability.js upgrade shouldn't force a redundant re-screenshot).
+- **Resolved this round (Phase 7): the screenshot job is built** — `internal/screenshot`, wired into `cmd/agent.go`.
+This also resolves §6's own "whether to actually combine [screenshot and readability] into one job/one page-load ... is an implementation-phase decision, not resolved here": they stay two fully independent runners, not a shared page-load, judged simpler for a modest-scale self-hosted workload than the coordination a combined scheduler would need.
+See §6's "Implementation (Phase 7)" subsection for the ephemeral-render-server design this needed (the sidecar has no filesystem access to the agent's local archive), the two new, direction-specific config values it introduced (`screenshot_sidecar_url`, `screenshot_render_host`), and its "Revised after a first review pass" subsection for what changed after initial review (fixed-viewport screenshots, atomic multi-claimant job claiming, and — resolving the per-job scheduling cadence question this bullet used to leave open — two independent agent tickers: a slower Worker-facing one and a faster Postgres-only one).
+Still open: the readability and AI jobs themselves, which this same phase builds next.
 - **Resolved this round: every piece of the original five-step extension plan (pairing, capture, upload, queue-driven capture, bookmark sync — §3h–§3j) is now built and confirmed working end to end**, including two mid-phase design